faucet-pipeline/faucet-pipeline-core/README.md

 * `prefixes`: A configuration for the [autoprefixer](https://github.com/postcss/autoprefixer).

-The resulting configuration could look something like this:
+The resulting configuration might look something like this:

 ```js
 module.exports = {